 When dropping off your child with food allergies at camp, even though some dread may be kicking in, it may be worth asking to see the cafeteria and the kitchen.
 Seeing the environment firsthand can help you gain a better understanding of their processes and what precautions are in place.
 You may even be able to offer advice to ensure it’s smooth sailing from then on.

 There’s also no shame in providing your kids with home-packed lunches.
-Kids will have fun at camp, getting up to mischief, making friends and memories they’ll never forget, no matter where their food comes from.
+Kids will have fun at camp, getting up to mischief, making friends, and memories they’ll never forget, no matter where their food comes from.

 Communication is Key

 Make sure they fully understand what their allergy is.
 Do they know what they need to look out for?
 What questions to ask?
-And be certain they know to wash their hands before and after eating.
+And be sure they know to wash their hands before and after eating.
 Give them the confidence to talk openly about their allergies.
-This could be with friends who may have questions about their allergy or speaking up to unfamiliar people if something doesn’t feel right.
+This could be with friends who may have questions about their allergies or speaking up to unfamiliar people if something doesn’t feel right.
 Children need to learn to trust their gut.

 You’re Not Alone

-With reports of food allergies in children rising by 50% between 1997-2011, it’s vital to know that you’re not alone.
-Thousands of new families learn to cope with and navigate through food allergen territory every year.
+With reports of food allergies in children rising by 50% between 1997-2011, it’s vital to know that you’re not alone.2 Thousands of new families learn to cope with and navigate through food allergen territory every year.
 Finding a strong support network is paramount as you will need people to rely on.
 Family and friends will be a big part of this group, but talking to people going through the same things can be helpful.
-You can search for support groups all over the country that meet regularly through websites like foodallergy.org.
+You can search for support groups all over the country that meet regularly through websites like foodallergy.org (here).